Liverpool 5-0 Watford

 Goal!

 Goal!
 Liverpool 5, Watford 0.
-Mohamed Salah (Liverpool) left footed shot from the centre of the box to the high centre of the goal.
+Mohamed Salah (Liverpool) left footed shot from the centre of the box to the top right corner.

 Attempt saved.
 Danny Ings (Liverpool) right footed shot from the centre of the box is saved in the bottom right corner.
 Assisted by Mohamed Salah.